google/starlark-go/doc/spec.md

 If `base` is zero, x is interpreted like an integer literal, the base being inferred from an optional base prefix such as `0b`, `0o`, or `0x` preceding the first digit.
-When the `base` is provided explictly, a matching base prefix is also permitted, and has no effect.
+When the `base` is provided explicitly, a matching base prefix is also permitted, and has no effect.
 Irrespective of base, the string may start with an optional `+` or `-` sign indicating the sign of the result.